bhupesh-hada/invoice-object-detection/README.md

 # invoice object detection
-A model has been trained on a number of computer generated and handwritten invoice pictures in order to detect the filled values and the unfilled values in an invoice values could be any name(alphabatic) or a number in an invoice
+A model has been trained on a number of computer generated and handwritten invoice pictures in order to detect the filled values and the unfilled values in an invoice. values could be any name(alphabatic) or a number in an invoice